 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Saint Paul's felt special affection for the Christians of Philippi, as we see in Philippians 4: 10-23) whose church was the first he established in Europe, and who generously supported his ministry.
+Saint Paul felt special affection for the Christians of Philippi, as we see in Philippians 4: 10-23.
+Their church was the first he established in Europe, and they generously supported his ministry.
 He wrote his letter to them while awaiting trial in a Roman prison, yet joy and gratitude shine through his words.

 Next Paul gives us insight into his life as an apostle.
 He gave up a great deal to preach Christ—and he does not regret it.
 He describes his state of mind and soul: "...I have learned, in whatever condition I am, to be content.
 I know how to be abased, and I know how to abound; in any and all circumstances I have learned the secret of facing plenty and hunger, abundance and want."

 Paul's words reflect the ideas of the Greek philosophers called Stoics, well-known in his day.
 They taught that a person must be guided by inner strength, not being affected by anything that happens outwardly.
 They claimed that in each person there is a "force" that can resist and conquer outward pressures.
 This view carries over to the Star Wars movies, with characters saying to each other, "May the Force be with you."

 But here Paul differs radically from the Stoics.
 For him there is no strong force in people.
 On our own we are only too susceptible to the world's evil.
 He depends entirely on God, and so his next words are, "I can do all things in Him who strengthens me."